Processing...

 • Export as PNG for sharing

-No — UMAP only affects the layout of the visualization (where points appear on the 2D map).
+No. UMAP only affects the layout of the visualization (where points appear on the 2D map).
 Drift scoring uses cosine distance computed in the original embedding space.
+The visual positions are for human readability only.

 What you get — and what to do with it